Back to Table of

 TIME LINE MAKER - http://www.teach-nology.com/web_tools/materials/timelines/

 This generator can be used to make time lines of up to 9 events of your choice.
+The timeline maker is at the bottom of the page.

 USING TECHNOLOGY IN THE CLASSROOM - http://www.educationworld.com/a_tech/archives/technology.shtml